GregRos/k8ts/k8ts.vault/coding.md

 - When a Resource is created, it attaches itself to an Origin as a side-effect.
 - The Origin it attaches to depends on the syntactic scope the `new` call is in and other stuff.
+- We don’t want to pass the origin explicitly because the entire framework is built around lexical scoping.

 We keep track of the current Origin using node's `async_hooks`.
 These don't actually persist in iterables, which is why we create a patched `Iterator` to make sure the Origin is persisted there too.
 ## Exporting using generators uses Proxy objects
+Origins contain Resources.
-A parent thing (resource or origin) defines child thing using a generator.
+A parent thing (resource or origin) defines child things using a generator.
 It uses `yield` to "export" stuff out and that stuff can be referenced by name.

 This is type checked during compile time.
 However, during runtime, invalid references might only be caught at late stages of the manifest generator pipeline.